awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. On the Settings page, do the following:
    + Under **Resource types to record**, select **Record all resources supported in this region** and **Include global resources \(e\.g\., AWS IAM resources\)**\.
    + Under **Amazon S3 bucket**, specify the bucket to use or create a bucket and optionally include a prefix\.
    + Under **Amazon SNS topic**, select an Amazon SNS topic from your account or create one\.
-For more information about Amazon SNS, see the [Amazon Simple Notification Service Getting Started Guide](https://docs.aws.amazon.com/sns/latest/gsg/)\.
+For more information about Amazon SNS, see the [https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html)\.
    + Under **AWS Config role**, either choose **Create AWS Config service\-linked role** or choose **Choose a role from your account** and then select the role to use\.

 1. Choose **Next**\.